 - I’m the bright happy fire between the sweet dark earth and the laughing sky.

 - I’m here to make your fucking day.

 A magical life is one that practices right relationship with ourselves, our bodies, our communities, our allies, and our land.

 And now – 10 strange, delightful, and totally true things about me:

 - My last name contains all of the vowels – in order!

-- My ancestral homeland is the Greek island of Lesbos and my grandfather’s name is Socrates.
+- My ancestral homeland is the Greek island of Lesbos through my grandfather, Socrates.